-Coronavirus (COVID-19): Financial support for residents
+COVID-19 support for residents

-This page provides information about some of the financial support available and will be regularly updated as further support is confirmed.
+This page provides information about some of the financial support that's still available.
+It will be regularly updated as more support is confirmed.

-due to COVID-19 you may be able to claim benefits to support you.
+due to COVID-19, you may be able to claim benefits to support you and your family.
 For most working-age people, the benefit you need to claim is Universal Credit.

 If you’re struggling with rent payments

-Help with council tax payments
+Help with Council Tax payments

 Homeowners annual and major works service charge payments